-Unequal placement of components on pads prior to reflow results in unbalanced solder forces.
+- Unequal placement of components on pads prior to reflow results in unbalanced solder forces.

-> - The component body must cover at least 50% of both pads to avoid imbalance in solder forces.
+- The component body must cover at least 50% of both pads to avoid an imbalance in solder forces.

-> - Ensure a high component placement accuracy.
+- Ensure a high component placement accuracy.

-> - It is recommended to maintain a high preheat temperature so that the differential between the two ends is small during reflow.
+- It is recommended to maintain a high preheat temperature so that the differential between the two ends is small during reflow.

-> - Minimizing the movement, during the SMT assembly to the least possible during reflow.
+- Minimizing the movement, during the SMT assembly to the least possible during reflow.

-> - Least exposure to environmental extremes such as high temperature or humidity.
+- Least exposure to environmental extremes such as high temperature or humidity.

-> - An extended soak zone can help in balancing the wetting force on both pads before paste reaches the molten state.
+- An extended soak zone can help in balancing the wetting force on both pads before the paste reaches the molten state.

-> SMT Error #5 Non-wetting or de-wetting
+SMT Error #5 Non-wetting or de-wetting

-> The condition in the solder joint in which the fluid solder has not adhered intimately with at least one of the components.
+The condition in the solder joint in which the fluid solder has not adhered intimately with at least one of the components.
 A condition whereby a surface has contacted liquid solder, however, has had part or none of the solder holding fast to it.

-> - Poor PCB finish can be one of the major reasons.
+- Poor PCB finish can be one of the major reasons.
 Suppose the base metal is visible, typically this is more difficult to solder to, hence, non-wetting occurs.

-> - It might also be due to soaking time being too long in the reflow process.
+- It might also be due to the soaking time being too long in the reflow process.
 Resulting in exhausting the flux before soldering.

-> - Possibly during the reflow process, the heat is insufficient, hence, the flux doesn’t get the proper activation temperature.
+- Possibly during the reflow process, the heat is insufficient, hence, the flux doesn’t get the proper activation temperature.

-> - Better quality metal surface finish such as higher Temperature Resistant OSP or ENIG needs to be adapted.
+- Better quality metal surface finish such as higher Temperature Resistant OSP or ENIG needs to be adapted.

-> - Reduction in the total profiling time before the reflow stage.
+- Reduction in the total profiling time before the reflow stage.

-> - Proper flux for the given soldering task.
+- Proper flux for the given soldering task.